DataWithOjo/EDlearning-platform-data-warehouse/docs/data_catalog.md

 - **2 Fact Views** (User progress and feedback)
 - **4 Aggregated Views** (Streaks, Course Completion, Daily Progress, Feedback Summary)

-These views are clean, consistent, and ready for consumption by BI tools like Power BI, Tableau, or custom dashboards.
+These views are standardized and optimized for analytics tools like Power BI, Tableau, or custom dashboards.

----